Presidents in the 1800s

 Lloyd H. Elliott

-As Dr. Elliott considered libraries to be the backbone of any campus, his proudest achievement was the building of the three libraries currently at the campus: the Melvin Gelman Library, the Jacob Burns Law Library, and the Paul Himmelfarb Health Sciences Library.
-In addition to the library projects, the Academic Center, (comprised of Smith, Rome and Phillips Halls), Funger Hall and the National Law Center's Theodore N. Lerner Hall were completed.
-In 1970 Dr. Elliott opened the Cloyd Heck Marvin Student Center, which had been a high priority because of the great need for additional space for student activities.
-1973 was a landmark year for the University.
-GW's medical training program was moved from 13th and H Streets, N.W. to the Walter G. Ross Hall.
+As Dr. Elliott considered libraries to be the backbone of any campus, his proudest achievement was the building of the three libraries currently on the main campus: the Melvin Gelman Library, the Jacob Burns Law Library, and the Paul Himmelfarb Health Sciences Library.
+In addition to the library projects, the Academic Center (comprised of Smith, Rome and Phillips Halls), Funger Hall, and the National Law Center's Theodore N. Lerner Hall were completed.
+In 1970 Dr. Elliott opened the Cloyd Heck Marvin Student Center, a high priority project because of the great need for additional space for student activities.
+In 1973, a landmark year for the University, GW's medical training program was moved from 13th and H Streets, N.W. to the Walter G. Ross Hall.
 With the relocation of the School of Medicine and Health Sciences, the University was for the first time located in one central area.
 The Charles E. Smith Center for Physical Education and Athletics, which replaced the old "Tin Tabernacle" gymnasium, was dedicated in 1975.

 Presidents in the 2000s